OmidTarkhaneh/ReMLP-NET/README.md

 ```

 ## Citation
-To cit this project please cit the following references:
+To use this project please cite the following references:

 ## License